TheGreenPig/Apate/README.md

 ## Installing
 Make sure you have [BetterDiscord](https://betterdiscord.app/) installed.
 Then just download the Plugin [here](https://github.com/TheGreenPig/Apate/releases/latest/download/Apate.plugin.js) and pull it into your plugins Folder.
-Make sure that the plugin is turned on in the settings and that you've installed the ZeresPluginLibrary (also make sure that is turned on).
+If you are asked to download the ZeresPluginLibrary, download it.
+Then go to the Pluin settings and turn both Apate and ZeresPluginLibrary on.
 Then restart (<kbd>Ctrl</kbd> + <kbd>R</kbd>).

 ## Usage
 ![Demo](Assets/demo.gif)